← Blog

 7 min read

-ACH vs Credit Card Fees on Stripe: When ACH Wins
+Stripe ACH vs Credit Card Fees: When ACH Saves Money

 ACH bank transfers cost 0.8% capped at $5.
 Credit cards cost 2.9% + $0.30 — or more with international cards.
 For the right transaction types, switching to ACH can reduce your payment processing costs by 70–90%.